bmark01/cheatsheet/index.md

 	* --help                   Display this help screen.
 	* --version                Display version information.

-6. Sometimes **deleting the index** then recreating it clears up issues.
+6. Sometimes **deleting the index** then recreating it, can clear up issues.

 ___